Female Mental Health Support Worker

 At a Glance

-- Tasks: Support a lady with mental health needs in her home, focusing on daily activities and encouragement.
+• Tasks: Support a lady with mental health needs in her home, focusing on activities like baking and crafts.

-- Benefits: Enjoy a competitive salary, paid training, pension, and up to 33 days of annual leave.
+• Benefits: Enjoy a competitive salary, paid training, pension, and up to 33 days holiday.

-- Other info: Flexible shifts available, with ongoing training and career development opportunities.
+• Other info: Flexible shifts available, with ongoing training and career growth opportunities.

 Gray Healthcare are recruiting a new team of mental health support workers within the Wrexham area to support a lady in her late twenties with a diagnosis of Emotionally Unstable Personality Disorder and Schizoaffective disorder, who will be living independently in her own home receiving 1:1 support 24 hours a day.
 The lady we will be supporting has a keen interest in baking and crafts and likes to keep busy and active.
 She will be supported by a female team on mixed shifts of days and waking nights.